 }

-Lower recovery limits reduce pressure on busy nodes but extend replica catch-up and rebalance time.
-Raising these settings above the defaults can destabilize busy clusters instead of helping them.
+Lower bandwidth limits reduce pressure on busy nodes but extend replica catch-up, relocation, and restore time.
+Raising the limit can increase disk, CPU, and network contention during recovery.

 {